khalan1789/miniSQL/README.md

 # miniSQL
-It was the ultime challenge from Arena01 by TheArenaProject
+It was the ultime challenge from Arena01 by TheArenaProject that i had to do

 <h2>What is it ?</h2>
 It consists of coding a simplified version of a database.